Seteeri/Particle/snippets/notes/PARTICLE.md

       * Should be consistent with outline format
       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines
+    * Camera needs to move with content like when entering a newline
+      * Requires unproject to test if coord is in the viewport

     * Handle random edits
       * Update subsequent items in list